adrianocola/vogels-cache/README.md

 });
 ```
 ##### getItems(keys, options, callback)
 First try to get all items from cache and then get missing ones from Dynamo.
 Tries to keep the returned items in order based on the requested keys order.
-Add option CACHE_SKIP to fetch directly from Dynamo.
-Also accept CACHE_RESULT option to prevent caching results.
+Add option CACHE_SKIP:true to fetch directly from Dynamo.
+Also accept CACHE_RESULT:false option to prevent caching results.

 ### Item Methods
 Item methods also have other behaviors in they cacheable version (they also share the same method signature of the original Vogels Item):